 • Medicare does not cover the item, service, or prescription at any time.

-An individual can also appeal against Medicare’s penalty decisions.
-These include:
+An individual can also appeal Medicare’s penalty decisions.

 Late enrollment penalty

-For example, Medicare charges a late enrollment penalty if a person does not enroll in original Medicare Part B or Part D when they first qualify or does not have other coverage from another source.
+Medicare charges a late enrollment penalty if a person does not enroll in Original Medicare (parts A and B) or Part D when they first qualify, or if the person does not have other coverage from another source.

-In the above situation, if a person had health insurance from an employer but Medicare charged a late enrollment penalty, the person can appeal that decision.
-Evidence to appeal will include proof of adequate coverage comparable with that of Medicare Part B or Part D.
+If a person had health insurance from an employer but Medicare charged a late enrollment penalty, the person can appeal that decision.
+Evidence needed to appeal will include proof of adequate coverage comparable with that of Medicare.

 Income-related monthly adjustment amount surcharge

-• Medicare Summary Notice (MSN): The MSN shows Medicare payments for covered services and items for the previous 3 months.
-It also indicates if Medicare denies any item or service.
+• Medicare summary notice: A summary notice shows Medicare payments for covered services and items for the previous 3 months.
+It also indicates whether Medicare denies any item or service.

-• Advance Beneficiary Notice of Noncoverage (ABN): Doctors and other healthcare providers and suppliers issue this notice as an advanced warning that Medicare may not cover a service or drug.
+• Advance Beneficiary Notice of Noncoverage (ABN): Doctors and other healthcare professionals and suppliers issue ABN notices as an advanced warning that Medicare may not cover a service or drug.

-• Skilled Nursing Facility Advance Beneficiary Notice (SNF ABN): If someone is staying in an SNF and approaching the maximum number of covered days, the SNF issues this notice.
-They always give at least 2 days of notice before coverage stops.
+• Skilled Nursing Facility Advance Beneficiary Notice (SNF ABN): If someone is staying in a skilled nursing facility and approaching the maximum number of covered days, the facility issues the SNF ABN.

 • Fee-for-Service Advance Beneficiary Notice (FFS ABN): This notice tells someone that Medicare will charge them for a service they had or are due to receive.